SharktasticA/SHORK-Mini/README.md

 # SHORK Mini

-A minimal Linux distribution developed originally from [FLOPPINUX's](https://github.com/w84death/floppinux) instructions.
-The aim is to make something very lean but functional for my mid-'90s IBM ThinkPads.
-Whilst FLOPPINUX and [Action Retro's video on it](https://www.youtube.com/watch?v=SiHZbnFrHOY) were a neat basis to start with, it no longer provides a floppy diskette image.
-A raw disk drive image is instead made as my scope includes more utilities and functionality.
+A minimal Linux distribution originally based on [FLOPPINUX's](https://github.com/w84death/floppinux) build instructions, but developed into something more automated and tailored for my usage.
+The aim is to produce an operating system that is very lean but functional for my '90s IBM ThinkPads with 486SX or better processors.
+Whilst FLOPPINUX and [Action Retro's video on it](https://www.youtube.com/watch?v=SiHZbnFrHOY) provided a great basis to start with and inspired me, the SHORK Mini does not offer a floppy diskette image.
+A raw disk drive image is built instead, as my scope includes more utilities and functionality.
 This repo stores my ideal configurations and largely automates the build and compilation process.

 ## Usage